aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 3.5
+NotesMath AATopic 3.5

 Unit 3 · Geometry & Trigonometry · Topic 3.5

 Topic 3.5 of IB Mathematics: Analysis and Approaches covers Unit circle & exact values, which is part of Unit 3: Geometry & Trigonometry.
 Students explore key concepts including Unit circle & exact values, Ambiguous case.
-A strong understanding of unit circle & exact values is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of unit circle & exact values is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions